 She drives too fast, eyes on the horizon.
 Stuart doesn’t take lateness lightly.
 He lectures tardy employees about professional carelessness and about their disrespect for the “team.”
 Will she make a ploy for sympathy by telling him she’s been dumped?
 Would it make any difference with Stuart?
 She’s certainly not going to tell him she fears there might be something wrong with her brain.

 She makes a resolution: when she arrives at work she will enter cheerfully, genuflect to Stuart, apologize, pander, tell him she’s sorry and she’ll never be late again.
 Then she will prepare for the first of four nightly broadcasts.
 She will download the National Weather Service data and make some sense of it all; she will prepare her remarks, create her graphics.
-By the end of her last broadcast it will be close to midnight.“Bronwyn pants, turns, begins to hear the world again.
-The light has blinded her, leaving dark floaters drifting across her vision like a flotilla of tiny boats.
-The day has become a circus, loud and confusing.”
+By the end of her last broadcast it will be close to midnight.

 In the rearview mirror something catches her eye.
 Crap, a New Hampshire State Patrol car, flashing its lights.
 She pulls over and watches the cruiser pull in behind her.
 A Paul Bunyan–sized officer gets out of his cruiser and lopes to her car with swaggering, no-nonsense, officer-of-the-law authority.